 Of course, this doesn't mean every indie artist is happy.
-Cellist and composer Zoe Keating has twice released information on how much she earns from Spotify.
+Cellist and composer Zoe Keating has twice released data on how much she earns from Spotify.
 Most recently that was $1500 for 1.5 million streams.

 These tweets are an example of why many independent musicians are ambivalent about Spotify

 DIY Musician wrote about a Nashville artist named Perrin Lamb who "always had other jobs along the way.
 He’s doing ok, but it hasn’t been easy" in addition to his music career.